xonixx/intellij-awk/parser_quirks.md

 Because it parses as `a(1 (/ 2, 3 /) 4)` instead of correct `a((1/2), (3/4))`.

-Due to this our lexer was adjusted in such a way that it recognizes `/` in any position where it is syntactically possible in AWK.
+Due to this our lexer was adjusted in such a way that it recognizes `/` (DIV) in any position where it is syntactically possible in AWK.
 This makes the example above parse correctly.

 However, this makes some other (rare) cases to parse incorrectly: